 SiteGround Enables Memcached Acceleration

-After logging into the WordPress website backend, find the SG Optimizer tab to enter.
-Scroll down to the bottom of the page to find the
+After logging into the WordPress admin dashboard, find the SG Optimizer tab and enter.

 Display Database Queries, Generation Time, and Memory Usage in WordPress